 Note: SID will not be changed if master image contains a server with Domain Controller role enabled: Domain Controller server stores domain SID which should be the same on all domain machines and therefore is not supposed to be altered.

 Action after deployment

-This setting determines what to do with the target machines after the deployment and all associated operations, such as transferring files (p.
-97), are completed.
+This setting determines what to do with the target machines after the deployment is complete.

 The preset is: Shut down